How to Apply

 - No funding for: travel to conferences, equipment investment, or RAs outside of NYU.

 - All else equal, preference will be given to applications from junior faculty and new applicants.
 In addition, there is a bias against funding more than one project per applicant per cycle.

 These guidelines are not intended to be comprehensive and are subject to change.
 They did help to distinguish successful applications in the 2011-2012 academic year.
 In this period, all grants exceeding $10,000 reflected (at least in part) data acquisition or fieldwork travel.
 Most grants were smaller in size.

 Reflecting the Center's limited resources, successful applicants should expect that grants will meet only part of their request.

 Acceptance of a Center research grant indicates agreement to the following conditions:

 - The details of the grant will be announced on the Center's website.

 - Any working papers or other research product of the project will be submitted in a timely way to the Center for posting on its website.

-- Evidence (e.g. receipts) of how the funds have been spent will be submitted to the Center within six months, unless otherwise specified.
+- Evidence (e.g. receipts) of how the funds have been spent will be submitted to the Center as soon as possible, but no later than six months following the grant (unless otherwise specified).

 - Within six months (unless otherwise specified), the grantee will submit a brief research note (e.g. several paragraphs) that documents research progress for posting on the Center website.